microsoft/charticulator.com/_docs/03_reusing_charts.md

 {% include image.html src="/images/docs/export-CT.png" alt="Export as Image" %}

 <h3>Power BI Custom Visual</h3>
-You can export chart designs as a Power BI Custom Visual (.pbiviz), which can be imported into Power BI. ({% include videocallout.html src="/videos/tutorials/tutorial8.mp4" timeRange="0.00,16.00" openTutorial="tutorial8" %}) Note that **not all** chart designs can be exported as a valid custom visual that can be imported into Power BI.
+You can export chart designs as a Power BI Custom Visual (.pbiviz) ({% include videocallout.html src="/videos/tutorials/tutorial8.mp4" timeRange="0.00,16.00" openTutorial="tutorial8" %}), which can be imported into Power BI.
+Check out how you can <a href="{{ '/docs/using-in-power-bi.html' | relativize_url }}">use the chart design in Power BI</a>.

-{% include image.html src="/images/docs/export-PBI-CV.png" alt="Export as Power BI Custom Visual" %}
+Note that **not all** chart designs can be exported as a valid custom visual that can be imported into Power BI.

 <h2 id="nested-chart">Nested Chart</h2>
 Charticulaor allows you to create a <a href="https://en.wikipedia.org/wiki/Small_multiple">small multiple</a>, a series of similar graphs or charts using the same scale and axes, by using a nested chart (or a chart component).